-- (c) However, an employee may only give a notice to the employer under paragraph (b) if: - (i) the employee has had an excessive leave accrual for more than 6 months at the time of giving the notice; and - (ii) the employee has not been given a direction under clause 27.9(a) that, when any other paid annual leave arrangements (whether made under clause 27.8, 27.9 or 27.10 or otherwise agreed by the employer and employee) are taken into account, would eliminate the employee's excessive leave accrual. - (d) A notice given by an employee under paragraph (b) must not: - (i) if granted, result in the employee's remaining accrued entitlement to paid annual leave being at any time less than 6 weeks when any other paid annual leave arrangements (whether made under clause 27.8, 27.9 or 27.10 or otherwise agreed by the employer and employee) are taken into account; or - (ii) provide for the employee to take any period of paid annual leave of less than one week; or - (iii) provide for the employee to take a period of paid annual leave beginning less than 8 weeks, or more than 12 months, after the notice is given; or - (iv) be inconsistent with any leave arrangement agreed by the employer and employee. - (e) An employee is not entitled to request by a notice under paragraph (b) more than 4 weeks' paid annual leave (or 5 weeks' paid annual leave for a shiftworker, as defined by clause 27.4) in any period of 12 months. - (f) The employer must grant paid annual leave requested by a notice under paragraph (b).
+- (ii) the employee has not been given a direction under clause 27.9(a) that, when any other paid annual leave arrangements (whether made under clause 27.8, 27.9 or 27.10 or otherwise agreed by the employer and employee) are taken into account, would eliminate the employee's excessive leave accrual. - (c) A notice given by an employee under paragraph (a) must not: - (i) if granted, result in the employee's remaining accrued entitlement to paid annual leave being at any time less than 6 weeks when any other paid annual leave arrangements (whether made under clause 27.8, 27.9 or 27.10 or otherwise agreed by the employer and employee) are taken into account; or - (ii) provide for the employee to take any period of paid annual leave of less than one week; or - (iii) provide for the employee to take a period of paid annual leave beginning less than 8 weeks, or more than 12 months, after the notice is given; or - (iv) be inconsistent with any leave arrangement agreed by the employer and employee. - (d) An employee is not entitled to request by a notice under paragraph (a) more than 4 weeks' paid annual leave (or 5 weeks' paid annual leave for a shiftworker, as defined by clause 27.4) in any period of 12 months. - (e) The employer must grant paid annual leave requested by a notice under paragraph (a).